The first time I recall my parents mentioning their Will was before a trip to Alaska to celebrate their 25th wedding anniversary.

 My Dad had written up a list of instructions for what to do if their plane were to go down.
-I remember trying to play it off, and not think about the possibility.
+I remember trying to play it off and not think about the possibility.
 Luckily, the trip went like clockwork, though they've reminded me of the list ever since.

-I am now in uncharted territory, having very little debt, and a lot of savings.
-As a result, and in the event I am knocked off by narco-terrorists or a gonzo sting ray, I decided it would be prudent to draft a Will before leaving the country.
+I am now in uncharted territory, having very little debt and a lot of savings.
+As a result, and in the event narco-terrorists or a gonzo sting ray knocks me off, I decided it would be prudent to draft a Will before leaving the country.

-A few Google searches on the topic lead me to discover Quicken Willmaker Plus 2007 which would allow me to create all of the documents on my own for less than $50.
-I bought the software, and spent this past Sunday afternoon filling out the questionnaires for each document.
+A few Google searches led me to discover Quicken Willmaker Plus, which would allow me to create all the documents independently for less than $50.
+I bought the software and spent this past Sunday afternoon filling out the questionnaires for each document.

-My parents are currently reviewing the documents, as I named them as my agents and executors.
-If they sign off, I then need to round up some witnesses and a notary to make it all official.
+My parents are reviewing the documents, as I named them my agents and executors.
+If they sign off, I need to round up witnesses and a notary to make it all official.

 Surprisingly, I hit this drab task head-on while I've managed to put off updating my resume for five years!
 Go figure.